antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Wed May 2 2018
+- Completed applying project standards to Settings

+## Tue May 1 2018
+- Applying project standards to Settings

+## Mon Apr 30 2018
+- Found that Settings is not brought up to project standards
+- Started applying project standards to Settings

+## Sun Apr 29 2018
+- Integrated Reflect into Validate

+## Fri Apr 27 2018
+- Integrated Reflect into Transform

+## Thu Apr 26 2018
+- Completed integrating Reflect into Virtual
+- Documentation

+## Wed Apr 25 2018
+- Started integrating Reflect into Virtual

 ## Tue Apr 24 2018
 - Message facts
 - Will Howard's change to the output of the message dump